Testing and Other Ways to Know what is Going On

 - Thiamin levels (vitamin B1)

 * The capillary fragility test is a test using a blood pressure cuff.
 The cuff is applied for five minutes to the arm of a person and inflated to a pressure halfway between the systolic and diastolic blood pressure.
 Petechiae within the circumscribed skin area are then counted 1 Ten petechiae per square inch is considered normal, ten to twenty, marginal.
-Petechiae that are more than twenty per square inch are beyond the acceptable normal range and the
+Petechiae that are more than twenty per square inch are beyond the acceptable normal range.

 Yeast Quiz.
 Rating yourself on the factors in this quiz can help you determine if your symptoms might be caused by and overgrowth of fungus.